 - Tube feeding – feeding through a stomach tube or intravenously

 - Medication – pain or other medication, including aggressive treatment for infections

 - Mental health services – information about acceptable mental health services

 You can also become an organ donor by including this information in an advance directive.

 An advance directive is only valid once you have signed and dated it in the presence of two witnesses.
 Neither witness may be the health care agent.
 The witnesses must sign the document.
 Maryland law does not require notarization, but if you want to notarize the advanced directive, the notary can serve as a witness.
 Once all parties have signed the advance directive, make copies.
 Give the original to your health care agent and copies to your doctor and lawyer.
 Electronic copies are acceptable.

 Much like a last will and testament, you can change your advance directive at any time.

 Emergency Advance Directive

-If you experience an emergency and do not have an advance directive, Maryland law allows you to create the document by talking with a doctor and having someone witness the conversation.
+If you experience an emergency and do not have an advance directive, Maryland law allows you to create an emergency medical power of attorney document by talking with a doctor and having someone witness the conversation.
 As noted, you must remain mentally capable of making decisions at the time.